eidge/instachat/readme.txt

+Provided as is, written a long time ago.

+== ORIGINAL README

 InstaChat is experimental unfinished software.

 This software is being made with the sole purpose of learning, my c++ skills are not spectacular, as there subjects that I'm just now touching like inheritance and virtual functions and other that I haven't even touched like templates.